feltcute/ModdingDocsMGD/Doc/Reference/Markup.rst

 However, there is an emphasis on it being a rough character limit.
 Since each text character in the game can have varying lengths, it's generally impossible to tell if it will fit till you test it in-game.
 This is one of the many reasons play-testing your work is recommended.

-Lastly, if you know RenPy for featuring a certain markup feature and can't find it on this page, it likely means it doesn't work as expected.
+Lastly, if you know Ren'Py for featuring a certain markup feature and can't find it on this page, it likely means it doesn't work as expected.

 .. _DialogueTextMarkup: